eclipse-epsilon/epsilon-website/mkdocs/docs/doc/articles/debugger.md

 !!! warning "LSP4E does not support conditional or inline breakpoints"
     Currently, debugging from LSP4E does not support conditional breakpoints or inline breakpoints.
     If you need to stop at a statement in the middle of a line, you can enable for now the "Line breakpoints stop at every statement on the line" option in the "Remote Epsilon Program" launch configuration.
 This option is also available from [VS Code](#stopping-at-every-statement-on-a-line-breakpoint), and the same caveats apply as on Code.

-!!! warning "Known issues with conditional breakpoints in Epsilon 2.6"
-    There is a [known issue](https://github.com/eclipse-epsilon/epsilon/issues/150) where if the condition used for a breakpoint visits a line with a breakpoint, its evaluation will stop at that point as well.
-This issue has been fixed in Epsilon 2.7: breakpoints will not be hit while evaluating a conditional breakpoint.

-!!! info "Expression evaluation support is available from Epsilon 2.7"
-    Support for evaluating expressions at a given breakpoint was added in Epsilon 2.7.
-Similarly to conditions in conditional breakpoints, expressions will not trigger breakpoints.

 ### Microsoft Visual Studio Code